 It is recommended that higher precision floating point storage and computation be performed on operations such as coordinate system transformations to provide the best possible precision and to prevent round-off errors.

 Conforming High-Quality SVG Viewers are required to use at least double-precision floating point (see [ICC32]) intermediate calculations on certain numerical operations.

-Within the SVG DOM, a <number> is represented as an SVGNumber.
+Within the SVG DOM, a <number> is represented as a float or an SVGAnimatedNumber.